MYusha/Video-Anomaly-Detection/README.md

 **Requirements:** The code is written in Matlab 2017a, and used with laptop with MacOS.
 Please first install [liblinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/) matlab (files included).
-And download [imagenet](http://www.vlfeat.org/matconvnet/pretrained/) to put inside `PrepareData/Appearance_feature/` for appearance feature extraction.
+And download pretrained vgg model [imagenet](http://www.vlfeat.org/matconvnet/pretrained/) to put inside `PrepareData/Appearance_feature/` for appearance feature extraction.

 **Specification:** The functions for motion features computation are modified from re-implementation in https://github.com/gongruya/abnormality-detection.